What to Pack for your trip:

 The South African electricity supply is 220/230 volts AC 50 HZ.
-Bike X Cape tours takes you to extreme remote areas where electricity is either supplied by way of solar or generators and in a few instances Grid electricity.
+Eskom power does not run into the Tankwa Karoo and in most cases electricity is either supplied by way of solar, wind or generators and in a few instances Grid electricity.
 When the opportunity arises to charge your phone or use Grid tied electricity please bring the correct adaptor plug, as South Africa has a unique 3 point power outlet.

-South Africa has a well-developed communications infrastructure however Bike X Cape tours operates in remote areas and in most instances there is little to no cell phone signal.
-Some of the overnight establishments offer WiFi.
+South Africa has a well-developed communications infrastructure however being very remote , in most instances there is little to no cell phone signal.
+Some of the overnight establishments offers WiFi.

 Divided into 9 provinces, it also has 11 official languages: Afrikaans, English, Ndebele, Northern Sotho, Southern Sotho, Swazi, Tsonga, Tswana, Venda, Xhosa and Zulu.
 Most South Africans speak English which is accepted as the business language.
 French, German and Italian are also spoken in most of the larger hotels.
-Bike X Cape owners and employees are proficient in either English or Afrikaans and some cases both.
+Most of the Tankwa Community and residents are proficient in either English or Afrikaans and some cases both.

 TIPS AND TIPPING